-These variables have already been predefined by Weigh-Tronix in the TT-830 WT-BASIC command set.
+These variables have already been predefined by Weigh-Tronix in the WPI-135 WT-BASIC command set.

-Items that bear an asterisk(\) can be set through a WT-BASIC (TARE=100) statement, although they can't be part of an input statement.
+Items that bear an asterisk() can be set through a WT-BASIC (TARE=100) statement, although they can't be part of an input statement.
 The rest of the values are set only through firmware level calls.
 Also, when these are set, they must be in calibration unit of measure.
 When they are recalled the system returns the variable in current unit of measure.

-Items marked with the clover (\) have the ability to include a number in parenthesis after the keyword to select a scale number to access.
+All system variables have the ability to include a scale number in parenthesis after the keyword to select a scale number to access.
 If the parenthesis is not there the current scale is assumed.
+Scale#=0 returns the total of all scales.